marios-zindilis/website-sources/posts/pacemaker/index.md

 ---
 title: Pacemaker
-Description: Notes and links on the Pacemaker resource manager
+description: Notes and links on the Pacemaker resource manager
 first-published: 2014-03-08
 ---